Fictional language: Alien languages

 A notable subgenre of fictional languages are alien languages, the ones that are used or might be used by putative extraterrestrial life forms.
 Alien languages are subject of both science fiction and scientific research.
 Perhaps the most fully developed fictional alien language is the Klingon language of the Star Trek universe – a fully developed constructed language.

 The problem of alien language has confronted generations of science fiction writers; some have created fictional languages for their characters to use, while others have circumvented the problem through translation devices or other fantastic technology.
-For example, the Star Trek universe makes use of a 'universal translator', which explains why such different races, often meeting for the first time, are able to communicate with each other.
+For example, the Star Trek universe makes use of a "universal translator", which explains why such different races, often meeting for the first time, are able to communicate with each other.
 Another more humorous example would be the Babel fish from The Hitchhiker's Guide to the Galaxy, an aurally-inserted fish that instantaneously translates alien speech to the speaker's native language.

 While in many cases an alien language is but an element of a fictional reality, in a number of science fiction works the core of the plot involves linguistic and psychological problems of communication between various alien species.

 Visual alien languages

 A further subgenre of alien languages are those that are visual, rather than auditory.
-Notable examples of this type are Sherman's Circular Gallifreyan from BBC's Doctor Who series (although this language was entirely created and spread by fans and all appearances of Gallifreyan in the show are merely meaningless symbols) and the Heptapod language from the 2016 film Arrival.
+Notable examples of this type are Sherman's Circular Gallifreyan from BBC's Doctor Who series and the heptapod's written language, which is distinct from their spoken language, from the 2016 film Arrival.

 Internet-based fictional languages

 Internet-based fictional languages are hosted along with their "conworlds" on the internet, and based at these sites, becoming known to the world through the visitors to these sites.
-Verdurian, the language of Mark Rosenfelder's Verduria on the planet of Almea, is a flagship Internet-based fictional language.
-Rosenfelder's website includes resources for other aspiring language creators.
+Verdurian, the language of Mark Rosenfelder's Verduria on the planet of Almea, is an Internet-based fictional language.

-Many other fictional languages and their associated conworlds are created privately by their inventor, known only to the inventor and perhaps a few friends.